mpratdev/COFFEE-INDEX/README.md

-## Currently working on...
+## 🚶 Currently working on...

-All good
+:feelsgood: All good :feelsgood:

-## Pendent work...
+## ⏰ Pendent work...

-🦾 full form on subscription page with add to subscription as the input submit, coose your beans decision indicator, 3 diferents plans/pricing, header and add to subscription button clicable area🦾
+🦾 full form on subscription page with add to subscription as the input submit, coose your beans decision indicator, 3 diferents plans/pricing, header and add to subscription button clicable area 🦾

-## After that...
+## ⏲️ After that...

-Product page
+☕ Product page ☕